muak/AiForms.Layouts/README.md

 ## RepeatableWrapLayout

-This Layout is WrapLayout corresponding to DataTemplate.
+This Layout is WrapLayout corresponding to DataTemplate and DataTemplateSelector.

 ### Parameters